Custom MIM Material Development Starts with Feasibility Review Before Tooling

 The right question is not “Can we create a custom material?”
 The right question is “Which material route can meet the requirement with the lowest production risk?”

-How XTMIM Reviews a Custom MIM Material Request
+How XTMIM Supports Rare Custom MIM Material Development Projects

 Review Part Drawing and Application